Alan Sharp: Career

 One of Sharp's screenplays was broadcast on British television in 1963, and his play A Knight in Tarnished Armour, based on his time on the docks, was broadcast in 1965.

 His first novel, A Green Tree in Gedde, was published in 1965 to acclaim and won the 1967 Scottish Arts Council Award.
-It was banned in Scotland for a time due to its sexual content.
+It was banned in Edinburgh's public libraries for a time due to its sexual content.

 It was the first part of a proposed trilogy, and Sharp published the second novel, The Wind Shifts, in 1967.
 The third novel, which had the working title The Apple Pickers, was left incomplete when Sharp emigrated to Hollywood and focused on screenwriting.

 Sharp married for a second time and also had a relationship with the novelist Beryl Bainbridge, with whom he had a daughter, Ruth.
 Bainbridge later said, "He showed up for Rudi's birth, but then went downstairs saying he was going to get a book out of the car and never came back."

 Screenwriting

-When Sharp moved to Hollywood he said he was interested in writing detective and Western films.
+When Sharp moved to Hollywood, he said he was interested in writing detective and Western films.
 "They satisfied some requirements of detachment from personal content and yet allowed me to write about themes that interested me," he said.

 He wrote The Last Run, which he called "an attempt to use the melodramatic crime chase to deal with whatever the hero's preoccupations might be."
 He then wrote a series of Westerns, such as Ulzana's Raid and Billy Two Hats.
 He called Night Moves "an attempt to use the classic detective format, the private eye, and then set him in a landscape in which he was unable to solve the case."